Stratification for Nonlinear Semidefinite Programming: Preliminaries

 and $\Phi^{-1}(y) \cap \mathcal{U}$ is a singleton for every $y \in \mathcal{V}$. \end{definition}

-It is well known that, at a KKT pair of \eqref{prog:SDP}, strong metric regularity of the KKT natural mapping $F$ we considered is equivalent to the strong regularity \cite{robinson1980strongly} of the KKT system formulated as a generalized equation \cite{dontchev2009implicit}.
-As stated in the introduction, at a local optimum where the RCQ holds, the above two conditions are further equivalent to the simultaneous satisfaction of the S-SOSC (Definition~\ref{def:S-SOSC}) and the constraint nondegeneracy (Definition~\ref{def:CN}).
+It is well-known that, at a KKT pair of \eqref{prog:SDP}, the strong metric regularity of the KKT natural mapping $F$ we considered is equivalent to the strong regularity \cite{robinson1980strongly} of the KKT system formulated as a generalized equation \cite{dontchev2009implicit}.
+Moreover, under the RCQ at a local optimum, this strong regularity is in turn equivalent to the simultaneous satisfaction of the S-SOSC (Definition~\ref{def:S-SOSC-nonKKT}) and constraint nondegeneracy (Definition~\ref{def:CN-nonKKT})~\cite{sun2006strong}, whereas strong metric subregularity corresponds to the conjunction of the SRCQ and the SOSC~\cite{ding2017characterization}.